computeclub/gcp-cloud-deploy-extensions/README.md

 dockerfiles, and cloudbuild configurations are packaged for users to build, store, and deploy container images to their GCP projects.

-Expanding on this pattern, notifier authors are encouraged to ship a small terraform module to stand up all the necessary infra components of a notifier (typically manages the notifier workload, a PubSub subscription, a service account, and the required role memberships).
-This gives an more ideal deployment scenario with users only needing to build an image and invoke that module to make a deploy notifier available.
+Expanding on this pattern, to manage notifier infra, authors should either:

+1. verify the `terraform/cloud-deploy-notifier` root module is sufficient to manage all dependent infra for the notifier or
+2. build a small terraform module, that likely calls `terraform/cloud-deploy-notifier` to manage all dependent infra.

+In either case, including an example of the variable inputs in an `example.tfvars` file is a simple way to guide notifier consumers on how to run this terraform.

+## Notifier configuration per pipeline

 The way notifiers are configured for usage by workload deploy pipelines differs to the cloud-build repos.
 Following a kubernetes-style configuration approach,